arlonproj/arlon/README.md

 we also clear the "default" entry from the JSON file.

 #### Examples
-Given below are some examples for registering an unregistering a repository.
+Given below are some examples for registering and unregistering a repository.
 ##### Registering Repositories
 Registering a repository requires the repository link, the GitHub username(`--user`), and a personal access token(`--password`).
 When the `--password` flag isn't provided at the command line, the CLI will prompt for a password(this is the recommended approach).